machellerogden/joyce/README.md

 This mediation via AST provides a level of control and sanitization that makes Joyce one of the safest ELs out there.

-In the interest of full transparency, there is one code path in Joyce which will result in direct evaluation of unsanitized user input: deep property evaluation (i.e. `((foo.bar.baz))`).
+In the interest of full transparency, there is one code path in Joyce which will result in direct evaluation of unsanitized user input: deep property evaluation (i.e. `{{foo.bar.baz}}`).
 Measures have been taken to ensure that this code path is not exploitable.
 See [unit tests](test/index.spec.js) for coverage of this possible attack vector.

 ## Using Joyce with Config Files